 Although my family is a “traditional” family, we have to do things a little different.
 Living with a chronic illness is hard, raising a family is hard but living with a chronic illness while raising a family is really hard.

 I was diagnosed with Crohn’s Disease when I was 18, but I’d lived most of my life with it, simply not knowing what was to blame.
+I had struggled with severe stomach pain and cramps, diarrhea and general fatigue for years but never linked the symptoms together.
+If you suffer from any of those symptoms, I recommend seeing a gastroenterologist.
+Don’t suffer for years like I did!
 When I was 21, I met my husband.
 Our son, Jacob, was born when I was 24, and our daughter Michaela at 26.
 When the kids were young I spent a lot of time in the hospital but even more time being sick.
 Up until two years ago I kept a small bag under my bed packed and ready for Andy to grab when I was admitted into the hospital.